 - The lowest score wins.

 Team entries are accepted up until April 22.

 The STC is a private, by-invitation-only club dedicated to Bluewater sailing.
 Membership is extended to expert offshore sailors who have experienced storm conditions and have commanded a sailing vessel in adverse conditions.
 Established in 1938 and headquartered in Larchmont, NY, the club has long promoted good fellowship among Bluewater and ocean racing sailors, and encourage the sport of ocean racing and offshore cruising.

 Given that N2E is known for its camaraderie as much as its competitive spirit, race officials expect this to be a sought-after trophy – especially when the inaugural and “first-ever” winning rank is up for grabs.

-Currently, more than 170 boats have registered for N2E 73 which will start on three courses off the Balboa Pier on April 23.
+Currently, registration is open for N2E75 which will start on three courses off the Balboa Pier on April 22.